One Autumn Day in the Far North Country

 He searches fiercely for the words

-on a black branch coming to a trident
+on one black branch forming a trident

-delineated on the sky's blank paper,
+delineated on the sky's parchment,

 Is the tree describing by representation

-what is immense and outside itself,
+what is so immensely outside itself,

-more a tribute, a form of worship, a message
+a form of worship, a coded message

 read it?
 He is starting to think like a tree.